-Iris Litt (Chair), David Abernethy, Margaret Ann Fidler, Bill Gould, Chuck Holloway, Roberta Katz, Mike Kirst, Ray Levitt, Michele Marincovich, Ellen Porzig, John Rickford, Cecilia Ridgeway, Susan Schofield, and George Springer.
+Iris Litt (Chair), David Abernethy, Margaret Ann Fidler, Curt Frank, Bill Gould, Chuck Holloway, Pat Jones, Roberta Katz, Mike Kirst, Ray Levitt, Michele Marincovich, Ellen Porzig, John Rickford, Cecilia Ridgeway and Susan Schofield.

 In light of campus concerns regarding COVID-19, we will be monitoring and following the latest University guidelines for preventing the spread of the virus.
 Please contact us at email@example.com if you have questions.
 Stanford is providing updates on the overall campus situation at the Health Alerts website.